Martin-IJ/CryptoSite/README.md

 - **CSS**: For styling and responsive design.
 - **JavaScript**: For the structure of the webpage, dynamic calculations and form handling.

+## Note
+This website was designed for personal use and may not be fully optimized for public or commercial use.
+Contributions are welcome, but please understand that the project reflects my personal goals and requirements.